pyodide/pyodide-blog/content/posts/fpcast.md

 When I first started using Pyodide in summer 2020, my plan was to use it to control the display of a niche type of mathematical charts.
-I hacked the Monaco editor to make it behave like a repl, and then connected Jedi to Monaco intellisense in order to get really good discoverability for my custom chart API.
+I hacked the Monaco editor to make it behave like a repl, and then connected Jedi to Monaco intellisense so that interactive documentation for my custom chart API could appear right in the repl.
 This did not go as planned because of recursion errors.

 The following code reproduces of the problem:
 ```py